john-cd/rust_howto/src/categories/development-tools_cargo-plugins/index.md

 ### Devx

-[devx][devx-github]⮳ Collection of utilities for writing your own dev scripts
+[devx][devx-github]{{hi:devx}}⮳ Collection of utilities for writing your own dev scripts

 Devx is a collection of utilities for writing your own dev scripts in Rust.
 The project is inspired by and intended for seamless usage with [`cargo-xtask` idioms (you are highly encouraged to study them first)][c-cargo_xtask-github]⮳

 ### xshell: Making Rust a Better Bash

-`xshell` provides a set of cross-platform utilities for writing cross-platform and ergonomic "bash" scripts. [github.com/matklad/xshell][c-xshell-github]⮳
+`xshell`{{hi:xshell}} provides a set of cross-platform utilities for writing cross-platform and ergonomic "bash" scripts. [github.com/matklad/xshell][c-xshell-github]⮳

 ### Duct

-[duct.rs][c-duct-github]⮳ Duct is a library for running child processes.
+[duct.rs][c-duct-github]{{hi:duct}}⮳ Duct is a library for running child processes.
 Duct makes it easy to build pipelines and redirect IO like a shell.
 At the same time, Duct helps you write correct, portable code: whitespace is never significant, errors from child processes get reported by default, and a variety of [gotchas, bugs, and platform inconsistencies][c-duct-gotchas-github]⮳ are handled for you the Right Way™.

 ## Cargo hakari

-[cargo-hakari][c-cargo_hakari-crates.io]⮳ Manage workspace-hack packages to speed up builds in large workspaces.
+[cargo-hakari][c-cargo_hakari-crates.io]{{hi:cargo-hakari}}⮳ Manage workspace-hack packages to speed up builds in large workspaces.

 ## Cargo wizard

-Cargo subcommand for configuring Cargo projects for best performance. [cargo-wizard][c-cargo_wizard-github]⮳
+Cargo subcommand for configuring Cargo projects for best performance. [cargo-wizard][c-cargo_wizard-github]{{hi:cargo-wizard}}⮳

 ## GitHub action for cargo plugins